Raise Your Voice: How to optimize your website for voice search

-From Hal in 2001: A Space Odyssey to Samantha in Her, movies have long envisaged a future for Earth where talkative technology is par for the course.
+From Hal in 2001: A Space Odyssey to Samantha in Her, movies have long envisaged a future where talkative technology is par for the course.
 But this isn’t just the usual Hollywood histrionics that we’ve come to expect; this is our reality today.

 Understanding the evolution of consumer behaviour is crucial for businesses to stay connected to their customers.
 When it comes to digital marketing, voice search is a force to be reckoned with.